 iMocha’s Java tests enable employers to identify potential hires by evaluating working skills and job readiness.
 For this reason, the emphasis is laid upon evaluating the knowledge of applied skills gained through real work experience, rather than theoretical knowledge.
 Using powerful reporting, you will have a detailed analysis of test results to help you make better decisions and predict candidate success.

-Science behind iMocha's Java Assessments
+The science behind iMocha's Java Assessments

-While providing a one stop solution for screening Java developers, we make sure that our java skills assessment and java coding tests are based on the “science of assessment” and with “quality questions”. iMocha has come up with its “Science of assessment” methodology, which helps to screen candidates in a methodical way.
+While providing a one-stop solution for screening Java developers, we make sure that our java skills assessment and java coding tests are based on the “science of assessment” and with “quality questions”. iMocha has come up with its “Science of assessment” methodology, which helps to screen candidates in a methodical way.

 iMocha has hundreds of java questions and each question is checked for its quality and correctness. iMocha conducts regular research for various job roles in software development and relevant skills required.